rotationalio/rotational.io/content/en/privacy.md

 - not use false or misleading subjects or email addresses;
 - identify the email message as an advertisement in some reasonable way;
-- include the physical address of Rotational Labs, which is 2204 Dayton Ave, St. Paul, MN 55015
+- include the physical address of Rotational Labs, which is Attn: Rotational Labs, 202 N Cedar Ave, Suite #1, Owatonna, MN 55060, USA.
 - reasonably monitor third-party email marketing services for compliance, if one is used;
 h- onor opt-out/unsubscribe requests quickly; and
 - give an “opt-out” or “unsubscribe” option.